Flagsmith/flagsmith-docs/docs/advanced-use/edge-api.md

 ## Things you should know

+### Some of the secure Identity endpoints have changed

+If you are using our REST API to manipulate/update/list your Identities, some of these endpoints have changed.
+Please get in touch if you need any help related to this.

 ### New Identity Overrides will only apply to the Edge API

 After the migration, any new Identity Overrides you apply to flag values for specific Identities will only be applied to